roundcopy/pulent-2022/src/pages/posts/how-i-wrote-a-book-last-night-unleashing-the-power-of-ai.md

 ## Implementing AI Feedback

-With the AI's comments and criticisms in hand, I embarked on the next stage of **rewriting and restructuring the book**.
-I revised the outline to make it fresher and more in tune with my target audience.
+With the AI's comments and criticisms, I embarked on the next stage of **rewriting and restructuring the book**.
+I revised the outline to make it more in tune with my target audience.

 > "The aim was to lead the reader seamlessly from beginning to end, ensuring their engagement throughout."

-Thrilled with the results, now I have integrated GPT 3.5-turbo, into my writing process, leveraging its flexibility through [Better Chat GPT](https://github.com/ztjhz/BetterChatGPT) interface.
+Thrilled with the results, I have now integrated GPT 3.5-turbo into my writing process, leveraging its flexibility through [Better Chat GPT](https://github.com/ztjhz/BetterChatGPT) interface.

 Crafting a system prompt became crucial.

-Here is the example of the starting system prompt I have been tweaking for some time now:
+Here is an example of the starting system prompt I have been tweaking for some time now:

 ```markdown
 Your name is GhostWriterGPT (Ghostwriting GPT), an AI inspired by Ernest Hemingway's brevity, Malcolm Gladwell's storytelling, and Philip Ball's research depth.
 Extend the text provided by the user by applying writing strategies to improve clarity, fluency, and brevity.
 Follow the given rules strictly: